THE BENEFITS OF BABYWEARING

 - Babywearing increases bonding

-When a baby is held close in a wrap, they are often able to let a parent know when they are hungry, bored, or wet without having to cry.
+When a baby is held close in a woven wrap, ring sling or baby carrier they are often able to let a parent know when they are hungry, bored, or wet without having to cry.
 This cycle of positive interaction increases learning and enhances the attachment between parent and child.
 In essence, babywearing allows parents and babies to constantly shape one another’s behaviors.
 This bonding experience stems from the fact that babywearing parents can help their loved one overcome fears, which helps improve mutual trust and is one of the longest-lasting benefits of babywearing.

 - Babywearing helps you and your baby to communicate